Boncuklu Tarla

-Boncuklu Tarla (meaning "beaded field", in Turkish) is an archaeological site in the Southeastern Anatolia of Turkey.
-It is the remains of a settlement occupied from the Late Epipalaeolithic to Pre-Pottery Neolithic B periods, starting over 12,000 years ago.
+Boncuklu Tarla (meaning "beaded field", in Turkish) is an archaeological site in Mardin, Turkey.
+It is the remains of a settlement occupied from the Late Epipalaeolithic to Pre-Pottery Neolithic B periods, starting around 9000 BC.
 It was discovered in 2008 during an archaeological survey in advance of the construction of the Ilısu Dam and has been excavated by a team from Mardin Museum since 2012.

 The discovery of a large communal building with stone pillars was reported at Boncuklu Tarla in 2019, prompting comparisons to the Taş Tepeler culture site of Göbekli Tepe.
 It is an early example of rectangular plan architecture.
 The excavators also claimed to have found a sewer system, which if confirmed would be the oldest known in the world.

 Discovery

-Boncuklu Tarla was discovered in the district of Dargeçit in Mardin Province in 2008.
+Boncuklu Tarla was discovered in the district of Dargeçit in Mardin in 2008.
 The discovery was made during a prospecting dig near Ilisu dam.
-The site underwent its first excavation in 2012 under the auspices of the Mardin Museum which was followed by a second excavation by Dr. Ergül Kodaş of the University of Mardin Artuklu in 2017 The temple found at Boncuklu Tarla is from the same period as Göbekli Tepe.
+The site underwent its first excavation in 2012 under the auspices of the Mardin Museum which was followed by a second excavation by Dr. Ergül Kodaş of the University of Mardin Artuklu in 2017.
+The temple found at Boncuklu Tarla is from the same period as Göbekli Tepe.
 Ibrahim Ozcosar, a Turkish university rector, has made statements claiming Boncuklu Tarla is older than Göbekli Tepe.